Giancarlo Giannini, Catch 22

 I had first interviewed and photographed Giancarlo in January 1978 at the Beverly Hilton hotel, while he was here with Lina Wertmüller to promote A Night Full of Rain (La fine del mondo nel nostro solito letto in una notte piena di pioggia, 1978).
 Wertmüller had directed Giannini in The Seduction of Mimi (Mimi metallurgico ferito nell’onore, 1972), Love and Anarchy (Film d’amore e d’anarchia, 1973), Swept Away (Travolti da un insolito destino nell’azzurro mare d’agosto, 1974), Seven Beauties (Italian: Pasqualino Settebellezze, 1975).

 Lina said then, “We are artists, therefore, inevitably we are always political activists.
 I am not a Communist, I’m a Socialist.
 I believe in freedom, I fight for freedom, I am proudly democratic and I am a leftist.”
 And she’s still active today at the age of 90.
 In 2015 a documentary about her career, Behind the White Glasses, premiered at the Venice Film Festival.

-Featured photo of Giancarlo Giannini by Magnus Sundholm for HFPA (c) 2018
+Featured photo of Giancarlo Giannini (c) HFPA 2018

 ABOUT THE AUTHOR